-In certain cases your cat may be suffering from a compulsive disorder.
-This brings about unfamiliar and extreme behavior especially if not treated.
-With such a disorder anything could trigger rapid and compulsive behavior not specifically biting on metals or jewelry.
+In certain cases, your cat may be suffering from a compulsive disorder.
+This brings about unfamiliar and extreme behaviour, especially if not treated.
+With such a disorder anything could trigger rapid and compulsive behaviour not specifically biting on metals or jewellery.

 Some time ago when I used to live in an apartment.
-The next door neighbor had a cat that should forcefully scratch on surfaces and bite the metal legs of chairs.
-This such behavior was eventually diagnosed as a compulsive disorder followed by treatment.
+The next-door neighbour had a cat that should forcefully scratch on surfaces and bite the metal legs of chairs.
+This behaviour was eventually diagnosed as a compulsive disorder followed by treatment.

-Cat food normally contains all of the important food groups that is needed for your feline to live an healthy and well balanced diet, however in some cases the food may not be providing enough to maintain the intensity and lifestyle of certain cats.
+Cat food normally contains all of the important food groups that are needed for your feline to live a healthy and well-balanced diet, however, in some cases the food may not be providing enough to maintain the intensity and lifestyle of certain cats.

-Bengal cats for example require more protein since they are high intensity, active cats.
-A lack or insufficiency of this major food group means little to no iron, and other micronutrients.
+Bengal cats for example require more protein since they are high-intensity, active cats.
+A lack or insufficiency of this major food group means little to no iron and other micronutrients.
 This could cause the cat to become deficient in which the cat may seek it in other things and objects.
-This could bring about weird cravings and behaviors.
+This could bring about weird cravings and behaviours.

-Another possible reason to Nutrient Deficiencies could be the irregular formulas of commercial cat food.
-Cat owners depend on pet food companies to provide a well balanced meal for their cats, however you may not know the actual processing and ingredients that goes into the food.
+Another possible reason for Nutrient Deficiencies could be the irregular formulas of commercial cat food.
+Cat owners depend on pet food companies to provide a well-balanced meal for their cats, however, you may not know the actual processing and ingredients that go into the food.

 Therefore when choosing a type of food make sure, the company is trustworthy and authentic with actual experts.

-Pica is the urge, craving and eating of non edible things and objects.
+Pica is the urge, craving and eating of non-edible things and objects.
 Your cat may crave plastics, wool, paper or metals.
-This pattern of behavior can be to soothe pain, relieve stress or anxiety, to entertain or to supplement a missing dietary essential.
+This pattern of behaviour can be to soothe pain, relieve stress or anxiety, entertain or supplement a missing dietary essential.

-Pica is most common in younger cats and kittens but may occur in older cats aswell.
-Siamese cats more predominantly suffer from pica as this breed of cats are more commonly affected.
+Pica is most common in younger cats and kittens but may occur in older cats as well.
+Siamese cats more predominantly suffer from pica as this breed of cats is more commonly affected.

-Medical issues that are associated with pica includes:
+Medical issues that are associated with pica include:

 - Behavioural disorders.
-This could be an habit that your cat picked up when bored or irritated.
+This could be a habit that your cat picked up when bored or irritated.

-- Feline disease such as hyperthyroidism, leukemia, anemia or diabetes.
+- Feline diseases such as hyperthyroidism, leukaemia, anaemia and diabetes.

-- Dental issues, where the biting of hard objects could be to relieve pain on the gums.
+- Dental issues, where the biting of hard objects could be to relieve pain in the gums.

 - Genetics, this syndrome is normally common in certain breeds.

-When trying to diagnose the cause of your cats weird cravings and behavior it’s important to be really critical and observant.
+When trying to diagnose the cause of your cat’s weird cravings and behaviour it’s important to be really critical and observant.
 Pica and other compulsive disorders may present with similar symptoms but there is a noticeable difference.

-Pica symptoms in cats usually present itself as more intense or aggressive form of chewing and biting.
+Pica symptoms in cats usually present themselves as a more intense or aggressive form of chewing and biting.
 Almost like someone really hungry gobbling food down.
-It will feel as if the cat is trying to satisfy a need that its lacking.
+It will feel as if the cat is trying to satisfy a need that it’s lacking.

-Your cat will not only be attracted to other objects and lick it but will go even further to chew and eat the non-edible substance.
-Some online cat parents even state that they can hear the intense force of their cats back teeth piercing on the objects.
+Your cat will not only be attracted to other objects and lick them but will go even further to chew and eat the non-edible substance.
+Some online cat parents even state that they can hear the intense force of their cat’s back teeth piercing the objects.

-Some cats affected by pica will opt to wool and other smooth, soft materials.
+Some cats affected by pica will opt for wool and other smooth, soft materials.
 This is therefore ingested and taken as food.

-Behavioral disorder symptoms is commonly present when the cat is bored stressed or depressed.
-This can be caused from several different situations.
+Behavioural disorder symptoms are commonly present when the cat is bored stressed or depressed.
+This can be caused by several different situations.

 To get a proper diagnosis you must examine,

-- Any new additions in the cats life, like new members to the family, relocation to a new home, new sleeping or play area.
+- Any new additions in the cat’s life, like new members to the family, relocation to a new home, or new sleeping or play area.

-- External stresses, the cat might be scared of something they have seen outdoors, neighbors could of spooked the cat out or by other external factors.
+- External stresses, the cat might be scared of something they have seen outdoors, neighbours could have spooked the cat out or by other external factors.

-- No playtime or no way to burn energy, the cat will opt to other means of exertion.
-Like chewing, biting, fidgeting or other mischief.
+- No playtime or no way to burn energy, the cat will opt for other means of exertion.
+Like chewing, biting, fidgeting or another mischief.

-- Depression could be the cause as well especially in pregnant cats or cats that have lost their kittens or maybe you have given the kittens away.
-The seperation could cause loneliness, sadness and lead to postnatal depression.
+- Depression could be the cause as well, especially in pregnant cats or cats that have lost their kittens or maybe you have given the kittens away.
+The separation could cause loneliness, and sadness and lead to postnatal depression.

 Dental issues can also be the cause of the biting problem.
 Dental disease is a very common problem in cats.
 The main dental problems associated are gingivitis, periodontitis, and tooth resorption.
 For this reason, cat owners must practice good dental hygiene with the right equipment.
 You will need

-- A good feline toothbrush that is small yet resistant to remove plaque and leftover food from the teeth.
+- A good feline toothbrush that is small yet resistant to removing plaque and leftover food from the teeth.
 You can use the professional H&H pet toothbrush or you can use the H&H finger brush for cats that don’t like to brush their teeth.
-Both products are in stock in Amazon
+Both products are in stock on Amazon

 - You also need a cat-friendly toothpaste something that is mild yet effective, like the oxyfresh pet toothpaste from amazon which is safe on cats, free from additives and it promotes healthy teeth and gums.